-Gambling is the act of playing games of chance for money, sometimes to "get rich quick" with little hard work, time, or energy.
-Whether it be poker with friends, lottery tickets, or slot machines in a Las Vegas casino, gambling plays into our deep-seated desires to WIN, to come out on top, to be rewarded for our perceived luck or cleverness.
+Gambling is the act of playing games of chance for money, sometimes to "get rich quick" and sometimes with little hard work, time, or energy.
+Whether it be playing poker with friends, buying lottery tickets, or using slot machines in a Las Vegas casino, gambling plays into our deep-seated desires to WIN, to come out on top, to be rewarded for our perceived luck or cleverness.

-While the Bible does not strictly speak of "gambling," it does warn against the love of money.
-1 Timothy 6:10 tells us, "For the love of money is a root of all kinds of evils.
-It is through this craving that some have wandered away from the faith and pierced themselves with many pangs."
-A strong desire for money will eventually cause great pain and sorrow.
+While the Bible does not strictly speak of "gambling," it does warn against the love of money (1 Timothy 6:10).
+A strong desire for money will eventually cause great pain, sorrow, or suffering.

-Gambling promotes a fascination and obsession with money, which the Bible tells us will lead to trouble.
-The promise of winning a load of money with a single act can lead to the belief that all our problems could be solved if only we had more money.
+Gambling promotes a fascination and obsession with wealth, which the Bible tells us will lead to trouble.
+The promise of winning a load of money with a single act or stroke of luck can lead to the belief that all our problems could be solved if only we had more money.
 Sadly, this is just not based on reality.
 Studies have shown that lottery winners are often in a worse financial position than they were in before winning the extra money.

 God provides for our needs, and we should make good use of the money we're entrusted with (Philippians 4:19; Matthew 6:31-32).
-Hebrews 13:5 teaches to "keep your life free from love of money, and be content with what you have, for [the Lord] has said, 'I will never leave you nor forsake you.'"
+Hebrews 13:5 teaches that we should not love money, but rather, we should be satisfied with what we have.

 God often allowed the Israelites to cast lots so He could reveal His will to them (Joshua 18:6-10).
 Certain temple offices and functions were also determined by lot (1 Chronicles 24:5, 31; 25:8-9; 26:13-14).
 Lot casting was seen as a way to determine God’s will for a certain circumstance, but ultimately, God is sovereign and has the final say on anything that happens (Proverbs 16:33; Psalm 115:3; Romans 8:28).

 Gambling is, at best, simply a waste of money.
 Of course, we waste money on a lot of things—silly apps for our phones, unnecessary possessions, overpriced food, and more.
-By themselves, those expenses may seem innocent enough, and perhaps, done in moderation, there's little harm done.
+By themselves, those expenses may seem innocent enough, and maybe they do little damage if enjoyed in moderation.
 But when multiplied and added up, those wasted funds transform into a much greater loss than we realize.

 Casinos and lotteries do not exist for humanitarian purposes.
 They are not out to help anyone but to make a profit for themselves.
 Casinos often offer "free" alcohol or greatly discounted food in order to lure in clientele and dull their senses.
 The buildings are literally designed to make people lose track of time and feel compelled to try "just once more" for the elusive win.